intrahealth/gofr/docs/user_guide/partitions.md

 3. **Using a  Blank Source**- A partition can be created by addins a blank data source which is thereafter manually populated with data by activating it on the dashboard and use the facility registry functionality to populate its contents.

-4. **Merging two data sources** - Using the Facility Reconciliation tool, once two data sources are merged, a new partition is created in GOFR, thereby allowing for manipulation / analysis of the partition as a new partition.
+4. **Merging two data sources** - Using the Facility Reconciliation tool, once two data sources are merged, a new partition is created in GOFR (*data source pair*), thereby allowing for manipulation / analysis of the partition as a new partition.

-## Features of partitions
+## Key points to note about partitions

 ### **User specific**